svgraham/resume/README.md

 #####SUMMARY

 *	5+ years development experience.
-*	Specialized in Full Stack Web development.
+*	Specialized in Full  Web development.
 * Foundation in Computer Science, with competencies in data structures, algorithms, data analysis, and software design.

 #####Technology